Learn some common English expressions and idioms with me!

 I am super excited to bring this blog to you guys today with some common English expressions.
-You will read 10 common American English expressions, their meanings and two examples for each one.
+You will read 10 common American English expressions and idioms, their meanings and two examples for each one.
 Let’s get started with these expressions.

 #1: Off the top of my head